Bhavani Raman

 Bhavani Raman is an Indian historian.
 She is an associate professor and associate chair (teaching) at the Historical and Cultural Studies Department at the University of Toronto.
 Her research lie at the intersections of law, culture and intellectual histories of South Asia.
-She is the Chair of the Tamil World’s Initiative, a tri-campus program on Tamil history, culture, and politics at the Scarborough campus of the University of Toronto.
+She is the Chair of the Tamil Worlds Initiative, a tri-campus program on Tamil history, culture, and politics at the Scarborough campus of the University of Toronto.

 Education and family

 Raman attended St Stephen’s College, Delhi University where she graduated with honors in history.
 She obtained an M.Phil. for her thesis titled ‘The Emergence of the Public in Nineteenth Century Tamil Nadu” under the guidance of Prof. K.N.
 Panikkar at the Centre for Historical Studies, Jawaharlal Nehru University, Delhi.